 My Back to School Tips:

-1. Take a look at your resources: Find your career center, writing center, social activities center and student health center.
+1. Take a look at your resources/centers: Find your diversity, career, writing, social activities and student health centers.
 Even if you are a graduate student take advantage of these resources.
 When I was in my first year of graduate school I went to the writing center and they were surprised to see me because many graduate students didn’t take advantage of this free resource.
 Also, I checked out the social activities center and discovered the (small) Graduate Students Association (GSA) at my university.

 2. Get involved in a fun activity: After a few weeks of exams and papers it’s good to unwind with a social activity.
 Even if it’s once a month take time out for yourself to have some fun.
 You deserve it.
 All work and no play is not good!
 Life is about balance.
-Dr. Amy Freeman, one of my mentors/professors from undergraduate wrote a book about balancing our life.
-I will talk more about her book in a future post.
+Dr. Amy Freeman, one of my mentors/professors from undergraduate wrote a book about work-life balance.

 3. Get involved in an academic activity: Many universities have academic organizations such as: NSBE, SHPE, AWIS, SWE, GSA, etc. I highly suggest getting involved in these organizations because it is good to have a community of people who understand what you are going through.
 Graduate school can be a lonely place, but when you get involved you will have a group that gets you!